jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

 :::VerticalSplitItem
 In this example of the choice-field component the form opens with an option already selected.
 This is configured using an expression in the  `initialValue` property.
 You can change the property.
 Note that the `onRefresh` event used to reset the form, resets the `choice-field` back to it's orginial state with the `initialValue`selected.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-initialvalue.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-initialvalue.jigx).

 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-GapegBAIHUNysuq5uSO2n-20240826-145351.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-GapegBAIHUNysuq5uSO2n-20240826-145351.PNG" size="70" width="1240" height="2500" position="center" caption="Choice-field" alt="Choice-field"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-GapegBAIHUNysuq5uSO2n-20240826-145351.PNG" size="70" position="center" caption="Choice-field" alt="Choice-field"}
 :::
 ::::